AkkilMG/Feedback-bot/README.md

   This Bot Works Like Independent @LivegramBot, But With Extra Command And Even Logs Of The User Who Have Used Start Command Of The Bot...

-  I Have Not Yet Added Any Database And Ban And UnBan Feature In This Repo.
-If You Need That Commands And Features Just Request Us [@HeimanSupport](https://telegram.dog/HeimanSupport/).
-We Will Try To Add It Soon..</b>
 ## Installation

 ### Direct